 If parents have their student’s written consent for access, or the student can be claimed as a dependent (as outlined above), questions about registration, final grades received, GPA, graduation, and similar issues should be directed to the Office of the Registrar at (540) 665-5585.
 For security purposes, grades cannot be provided over the telephone, by fax, or sent by email, as these processes cannot guarantee a completely secure transmission of the student’s grades to third parties.
-Parents/Individuals with student consent will be asked to provide their address, relationship to student, and the birth date and last four numbers of the student’s Social Security number as cross-check verification.
+Parents/Individuals with student consent will be asked to provide their address, relationship to student, and the birth date as cross-check verification.

 Under FERPA, Shenandoah may release directory information about students without notifying the student.